mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 The `resources` folder contains image resources as well as the following files:

 - *mps*: executable file to start MPS
-- *mps-dmg.sh*: create an [Apple Disk image](https://www.howtogeek.com/362166/what-is-a-dmg-file-and-how-do-i-use-one/) for macOS
+- *mps-dmg.sh*: Create an [Apple Disk image](https://www.howtogeek.com/362166/what-is-a-dmg-file-and-how-do-i-use-one/) for macOS
 - *mps-sign.sh*: [signs](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html) the MPS macOS application

 The `tests` folder contains Ant scripts for executing tests.
-The `tools` folder contains scripts for signing and creating DMGs and also a version of the Java Runtime Environment and NSIS (Nullsoft Scriptable Install System) for creating an installer for Windows.
+The `tools` folder contains scripts for signing and creating DMGs and a version of the Java Runtime Environment and NSIS (Nullsoft Scriptable Install System) for creating an installer for Windows.
 The other XML files are also Ant scripts for different tasks (getting dependencies, building MPS languages, migration projects, etc.).
-The `run_build.sh` and `run_test.sh` can be used to run the build and tests on Linux/Mac respectively. `update.xml` lists all MPS versions and is used to show automatic updates for MPS.
+The `run_build.sh` and `run_test.sh` can be used to run the build and tests on Linux/Mac. `update.xml` lists all MPS versions and helps with the automatic MPS update management.

 ## core

 The `aspects` folder contains the languages for the language aspects.
-The `baselanguage` folder contains the Base Language implementation and all its extensions such as extension methods, closures, or the collection language.
+The `baselanguage` folder contains the Base Language implementation and all its extensions, such as extension methods, closures, or the collection language.

 The folder `devkit` contains the four main devkits: